 What is the Korean Composite Stock Price Index (KOSPI)?

 The Korean Composite Stock Price Index (KOSPI) is a group of indexes that track the stock exchange in South Korea.
 It was previously named the Korea Stock Exchange.
-Just as the NASDAQ and the S&P 500 Index are representative stock market indexes in the United States, the KOSPI represents the stock market index in South Korea.
+Just as the NASDAQ Composite Index and the S&P 500 Index are representative stock market indexes in the United States, the KOSPI represents the stock market index in South Korea.
 It follows a wide variety of industries, and it also tracks bonds, options, and futures.

 History of the KOSPI